errordeveloper/kubegen/README.md

 - `Secrets`

 Each of those keys is expected to contains a list of objects of the same type (as denoted by the key).

+Variabels are scoped globaly per-module, and you can provide a varibale-only manifest, which is useful for denoting variables that are shared by all manifests withing a module.

+A manifest is converted to `List` of objects defined within it and results in one file.
+In other words, module instance will result in as many native manifest files as there are manifests withing a module, unless variable-only manifests are used.

 ## Resource Conversion Rules